ansonl/mfm/README.md

 4. Check if the export G-code file location looks right

-5. Press *Post Process*
+5. Press **Post Process**

-> If a release of MFM has not been built for your OS, you can [download](https://github.com/ansonl/mfm/archive/refs/heads/master.zip) this repo, navigate to it in the command line and run `python src/gui.py`.
+> If a release of MFM has not been built for your OS, you can launch the GUI by [downloading the code](https://github.com/ansonl/mfm/archive/refs/heads/master.zip), navigate to the code folder in the command line and run `python src/gui.py`.

 ### Printing the G-code file